Porcelain Tile Flooring Installation Cost Range

 Porcelain is tough tile to install.
 On top of the need to get the lines straight, use the right grout and mix it to the right color, cutting porcelain is difficult.
 Typically a wet saw is used to cool the blade and keep down the dust.
 You definitely don’t want to breathe the dust.

-We said in our Marble Tile Floor Cost Estimate that, while there are risks of the job not looking professional, we’re pretty neutral about DIY marble tile installation.
+We said in our Marble Tile Floor Cost breakdown that, while there are risks of the job not looking professional, we’re pretty neutral about DIY marble tile installation.